Lessons

 What are modular synthesizers and drum machines?

-Modular synthesizers are electronic instruments built by connecting individual sound modules with patch cables.
+Modular synthesizers are electronic instruments used by connecting individual sound modules with patch cables to design, shape and control sound.
 Each session involves creating a new instrument from scratch, shaping sound, rhythm and movement in an open-ended way.

-They are well suited to learners who enjoy experimenting, problem-solving and working without fixed rules.
+They are well suited to learners who enjoy experimenting, problem-solving and working in an exploratory way.

 Drum machines are instruments for creating and sequencing rhythm.
-Sessions explore pattern, repetition, variation and timing through hands-on work with hardware, developing grooves and musical ideas directly rather than through screens.
+Sessions explore pattern, repetition, variation and timing through hands-on work with hardware, developing grooves and musical ideas.

-Across both pathways, sessions revisit fundamentals while also exploring controlled randomness and chance — an important and enjoyable part of electronic music-making.
+Across both pathways, sessions revisit fundamentals while also exploring randomness and chance in sound and rhythm — an important and enjoyable part of electronic music-making.

 Choose a pathway